 The North Carolina Innovative School District (ISD) was created in 2016 through legislation enacted to improve student outcomes in low-performing schools across North Carolina.
 The ISD works in partnership with local communities to design and implement strategies for school improvement, creating innovative conditions for accelerating student growth and achievement.

-The ISD will oversee the transfer and operation of five of the state’s lowest-performing public elementary schools and put them under the management of qualified Innovative School operators.
+The ISD will oversee the transfer and operation of the state’s lowest-performing public schools and put them under the management of qualified Innovative School Operators.
 The State Board of Education expects to select five qualifying schools for transfer to the ISD over the next few years.
 The ISD will start with one school in the initial 2018-2019 academic school year.
-Additional schools are expected to be selected and transferred to the ISD in the 2019-2020 school year.
+Additional schools are expected to be selected and transferred to the ISD in the follow years.